-The 60’s was the decade of rebellion which TV series Mad Men pays homage to.
+The ’60s was the decade of rebellion which TV series Mad Men pays homage to.
 It was also the era of flamboyance and lavish spending directed at all manners of style including clothing and homes.
-Interior design took on subdued and natural walls only to be brought to life by bright coloured furniture pieces, shaggy rugs, paisley prints and tie-dye décor.
+The interior design took on subdued and natural walls only to be brought to life by bright coloured furniture pieces, shaggy rugs, paisley prints and tie-dye décor.

 UPDATE: Neutral Colour Themes, Cut and Loop Carpets, and Bold Coloured Furnishings